-All believers are to show hospitality to strangers.
+Show hospitality to strangers.

-“Keep on loving one another as brothers and sisters.
-Do not forget to show hospitality to strangers for by doing that some have shown hospitality to angels without knowing it.” —Hebrews 13:1-2
+Keep on loving one another as brothers and sisters.
+Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it. —Hebrews 13:1-2 (NIV)

-All believers are strangers on Earth.
+All believers are strangers on earth.

-” … live out your time as foreigners here with reverent fear.” —1 Peter 1:17
+… live out your time as foreigners here with reverent fear.—1 Peter 1:17 (NIV)

-This is a principle for God’s people of all time.
+This is a principle for God’s people of all times.
 Moses instructed the Israelites not to sell any of the land permanently, because the land belonged to God and they were only foreigners living there (Leviticus 25:23).

 All believers in Jesus Christ belong to the kingdom of God.

-“Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household.” —Ephesians 2:19
+Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household. —Ephesians 2:19 (NIV)